 - How can you take good care of yourself in this situation?

 The coach should help the client to think about different ways to get where he wants to be.
 During this phase, they should examine together old, limiting beliefs that have held the client back in the past.
-A key word here is “awareness” The client should start to be aware about the obstacles brought by his own way of thinking, his behavior and start working to eliminate them in order to reach his full potential.
+A keyword here is “awareness” The client should start to be aware of the obstacles brought by his own way of thinking, his behavior and start working to eliminate them in order to reach his full potential.

-At this moment, the client starts to make new connections, to develop new way of thinking.
+At this moment, the client starts to make new connections, to develop new ways of thinking.
 The proper questions could inspire the client into action, generates commitment.